 - Shortcut: the browning of the onions step can be skipped if you prefer to buy store-bought fried onions or shallots.
 Most grocery stores carry this product and it makes an excellent short cut.

-- I always prefer chicken thighs, but you can use drumsticks here as well.
+- For chicken biryani, I always prefer chicken thighs, but you can use drumsticks here as well.
 If you are determined to use chicken breast, understand that you risk having dry meat.

 - I know this may seem heretical and I blame the idea on the lovely Nagi of the essential food blog RecipeTinEats, but keeping the skin on chicken thighs is genius.
 The thighs cook skin side down and protect the meat from overcooking, if in case (oops) one has allowed them the cook too long.

 - You could substitute another long-grain rice for basmati, but you won’t get the fluffy, aromatic flavors that basmati rice brings to the table.